-33 Services performed in the IRF, LTCH, and SNF settings are assigned to an episode based on their association with the grouped IP stay.
+32 Services performed in the IRF, LTCH, and SNF settings are assigned to an episode based on their association with the grouped IP stay.

-- For those identified IRF and LTCH stays, determine the distribution of grouped claim cost across episodes and cap claim amount assigned to the episode at the 90th percentile of each observed cost distribution.34 - Assign all inpatient E&M claims during IP stays assigned to episode. - Sum the standardized Medicare allowed amounts for all claims assigned to each episode to obtain the total standardized episode observed cost. - Average the total standardized episode observed cost over the number of days in the episode to get the episode average daily standardized observed cost. - Multiply the episode average daily standardized observed cost by 365 to get the episode scaled (annualized) standardized observed cost.
+- For those identified IRF and LTCH stays, determine the distribution of grouped claim cost across episodes and cap claim amount assigned to the episode at the 90th percentile of each observed cost distribution.33 - Assign all inpatient evaluation and management (E/M) claims during IP stays assigned to episode. - Sum the standardized Medicare allowed amounts for all claims assigned to each episode to obtain the total standardized episode observed cost. - Average the total standardized episode observed cost over the number of days in the episode to get the episode average daily standardized observed cost. - Multiply the episode average daily standardized observed cost by 365 to get the episode scaled (annualized) standardized observed cost.